This programme offers students the opportunity to progress from a Foundation Degree in Early Years and gain a full BA (Hons) degree.

 This course is offered in partnership with, and validated by, University of Hertfordshire.
 It can be studied full-time or part-time, more information on the study patterns available can be found in the Programme Specification.
 Your individual circumstances will be discussed with one of our tutors upon application.

 You will study four modules over the year which are listed below.
 The main aim of the course is to ensure you finish this course as a well-educated and confident professional.

 You will also develop personally, professionally and academically, enhancing your ability to think critically about Early Years Education.
 You will be able to take the skills you have learnt on the course throughout your career, allowing you to continually learn and implement new creative ideas to support a child's development in your workplace.

 It is designed to recruit students from a diverse range of backgrounds, who have an interest in Early Years education.
 Students will be able to make the links between education policy, its delivery and the experience of groups and individuals.

-Studied over two semesters (A and B), modules include:
+Studied over two or three semesters (depending on part-time of full-time study programme), modules include:

-Positive Relationships in Early Years - 30 credits
+Promoting Positive Relationships in Professional Practice - 30 credits

-Creative Practice in Early Years - 30 credits
+Research Project in Early Years and Educational Contexts - 30 credits

 How will I be Taught and Assessed?

 The programme of study runs on one full day a week and is taught through lectures, workshops, tutorials, presentations, and whole or small group discussions.